-A bunion (also known as hallux valgus) is a partial dislocation of the great (big) toe at its base joint.
-A progressive condition, bunions tend to get worse over time.
-The end of the big toe slowly dislocates further and further in the direction of the smaller toes.
+A bunion is a partial dislocation of the great (big) toe at its base joint, which tends to worsen over time.
+The tip of the big toe slowly moves further and further in the direction of the smaller toes.
 At the same time, the end of the first metatarsal at the base of the toe becomes more prominent, creating an obvious “bump” on the inside of the foot.

-Over time, this gradual dislocation of the joint causes abnormal function as the toe goes one way and the first metatarsal goes in the opposite direction.
-Symptoms include increased pain, localized swelling and redness, and stiffness in the joint.
+Some of the most common symptoms include increased pain, localized swelling and redness, and stiffness in the joint.
 You may also feel a burning sensation due to shoes pushing against one of the nerves in the area around the bony prominence.

 What Causes Bunions?

-Statistically, women are more likely to develop bunions then men.
-This is largely a result of wearing ill-fitting shoes that are narrower in the toe box.
+- Statistically speaking, women are more likely to develop bunions than men.
+This is mostly a result of wearing ill-fitting shoes that are narrower in the toe box.

 As the bunion progresses, it can sometimes lead to other deformities, such as hammertoes.